Connect & Grow

 Intergenerational Events

 Our children and youth attend and participate in the in-person worship service every first Sunday of the month.
 During this service, they are welcome to play significant roles such as ushering, reading the scriptures, and bearing the elements for communion.
-In Lent 2024, we are planning an intergenerational event that is based on the spiritual practice of loving God and all people without exception and to love extravagantly.
-Details coming soon.
-Watch our Events page.
+In Lent 2024, we enjoyed an intergenerational event that was based on the spiritual practice of loving God and all people without exception and to love extravagantly.
+Watch our Events page for upcoming events.
 Learn more about the “Follow Me” curriculum.

 Youth Group